Gypsey

 Gypsey's Story

-Gypsy came in as a stray from a woman who said she spotted her along the road while driving.
-Freshly named, she is 60 lbs and a gorgeous reddish brown brindle, with amazingly white teeth, giving way to a guess that she is no more than 2 years old.
-She is a strong but a decent walker, but not happy to be confined in her kennel, where she cries.
-However, once in the trailer, she is a different dog; calm, likes to play fetch, and well-behaved.
+Gypsy is dying to blow this joint…racing back and forth in her kennel and jumping in the corners to supervise everything that is going on in the noisy kennel.
+Having come in as a stray, she was found by a woman who said she spotted her along the road while driving.
+The wandering mysterious Gypsy is 60 lbs and a gorgeous reddish brown brindle, with amazingly white teeth, giving way to a guess that she is no more than 2 years old.
+She is a strong but a decent walker, but quite unhappy with her confinement.
+However, once in the trailer with people instead of other dogs, she is calm, likes to play fetch, and generally well-behaved.
 Her underside speaks to her having puppies in the past.
 Her kennel is clean each morning which indicates a housebroken dog.
-Gypsey would rather be with people than in her kennel, but seems to be fine around some of the dogs.

 You can visit the dogs from noon - 3 pm Saturdays and Sundays, otherwise by appointment.
 We always recommend submitting an application (and a copy of recent vet records for your current pets if applicable) to info@aradopt.org.

-Gypsy came in as a stray from a woman who said she spotted her along the road while driving.
-Freshly named, she is 60 lbs and a gorgeous reddish brown brindle, with amazingly white teeth, giving way to a guess that she is no more than 2 years old.
-She is a strong but a decent walker, but not happy to be confined in her kennel, where she cries.
-However, once in the trailer, she is a different dog; calm, likes to play fetch, and well-behaved.
+Gypsy is dying to blow this joint…racing back and forth in her kennel and jumping in the corners to supervise everything that is going on in the noisy kennel.
+Having come in as a stray, she was found by a woman who said she spotted her along the road while driving.
+The wandering mysterious Gypsy is 60 lbs and a gorgeous reddish brown brindle, with amazingly white teeth, giving way to a guess that she is no more than 2 years old.
+She is a strong but a decent walker, but quite unhappy with her confinement.
+However, once in the trailer with people instead of other dogs, she is calm, likes to play fetch, and generally well-behaved.
 Her underside speaks to her having puppies in the past.
 Her kennel is clean each morning which indicates a housebroken dog.
-Gypsey would rather be with people than in her kennel, but seems to be fine around some of the dogs.

 You can visit the dogs from noon - 3 pm Saturdays and Sundays, otherwise by appointment.
 We always recommend submitting an application (and a copy of recent vet records for your current pets if applicable) to info@aradopt.org.